Voices of Alumni

 Being retired at age 26 was not part of my game plan, but I tried to use my aptitude for computers to create a successful direction for my life.
 Over the next three years, I worked eight to twelve hours a day and studied three to five hours in the evenings in order to gain 10 of the top certifications in information technology and information security.
 Although I was working hard to achieve my goals in this profession, I realized my full potential would never be reached until I could combine my mastery of technology with the business acumen I lacked.

 Where could I go to learn more about business and business decisions?
-Business schools, especially those with reputations like the Graziadio School of Business and Management, were never an option for me.
+Business schools, especially those with reputations like the Graziadio Business School, were never an option for me.
 However, I found that Pepperdine was one of the first schools in the area to match GI Bill contributions with the National Yellow Ribbon Program.
 I could hardly believe that through a university initiative, driven by the generosity of alumni, the barrier to my future could be removed.

 While working full time and going to school full time, I will achieve my next personal and professional milestone.
-On August 4, 2012, I will be able to say, “One year ago, I had no degree, and today I will earn my MBA from the Graziadio School of Business and Management – the best business school in America.”
+On August 4, 2012, I will be able to say, “One year ago, I had no degree, and today I will earn my MBA from the Graziadio Business School – the best business school in America.”